Departments and Classes

 Real-World Performing Arts (½ credit)

 In Ancient Greece, the performing arts were a platform for civic debate.
 The performing arts, or storytelling with word, music, and movement, were seen as a necessary part of a democratic society.
 From Sophocles to The Laramie Project, and Bob Dylan to Kendrick Lamar, stories rise from artists needing to share their particular truths and hoping they serve as catalysts for change.
 This semester-long experiential class will focus on the power of the performing artist as activist and agent of change.
-Students will take on many roles: historians and critics; interpreters of existing monologues, scenes, dances, and songs; and creators of a multi-arts performance piece designed to spark action.
-Note: This course is open to 10th – 12th graders only.
+Students will take on many roles: historians and critics; interpreters of existing monologues, scenes, dances, and songs; and creators of a multi- arts performance piece designed to spark action.
+Note: This course is open to students in grades 10–12.

 Acoustic Roots Ensemble (Full year, two days a week, ½ credit)

 This class is open to students who are interested in playing guitar, banjo, ukulele, or dobro in an ensemble setting.
-A minimum of eight students is needed for the ensemble, and students must provide their own instruments.
+The ensemble requires a minimum of eight students, and students must provide their own instruments.
 In addition to building technical skills on their instruments, students will expand their understanding of music theory, develop music-reading skills, and explore music from a range of acoustic genres.
-The ensemble will also have opportunities for formal and informal performance and may collaborate with other music ensembles
+The ensemble will also have opportunities for formal and informal performance and may collaborate with other music ensembles.

 Band (Full year, two days a week, ½ credit)